microp11/quick/content/planning/equipment-and-provisions.md

 > Equipment.
 >
 > The aim is to be self-sufficient for the entire trip.
-Wherever possible, the equipment will be all packed in color-coded 5L dry bags.
+Wherever possible, the equipment will be packed in 5L dry bags.
 >
 > ###### Based on [C2TC Sea Kayak Coaching](https://committed2thecore.com/) expedition gear check list.